J. R. Simplot: Accident

 On January 1, 2007, while attending the Fiesta Bowl in Glendale, Arizona, with his wife and son, Simplot fell from a motorized scooter and suffered a cranial hematoma.
 He was taken to St. Joseph's Hospital and Medical Center in Phoenix, where he spent his 98th birthday.
 Simplot returned to Idaho several days later for further rehabilitation.

 Death

 Simplot died suddenly at his home at age 99 on May 25, 2008, with his wife at his side, following a bout of pneumonia from which he appeared to be recovering.
 His death occurred moments after he had invited a friend to his home to play cards.

 Simplot was survived by his wife, two sons, Don and Scott, and his daughter, Gay, who was the first wife of politician Butch Otter.
 His eldest son, Richard, died in 1993 at age 59.
-He was also survived by 18 grandchildren, 25 great-grandchildren, and one great-great-grandchild.
 He was interred at Morris Hill Cemetery in Boise.

 In 1996, Simplot was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.